celenityy/adguard-dns-settings/README.md

 * Use a privacy-respecting browser like [Firefox](https://www.mozilla.org/firefox/) with my [Phoenix](https://phoenix.celenity.dev).

-* Make sure to configure AdGuard DNS on **both** your OS and in your browser.
+* If you're using a Chromium browser, make sure to configure AdGuard DNS on **both** your OS and in your browser.
 This will allow you to take advantage of [Encrypted Client Hello](https://blog.cloudflare.com/announcing-encrypted-client-hello).
+This is unnecessary on Firefox-based browsers, however it could still be useful to set in both places if for instance you want to set a separate client name for your browser than the rest of your OS, to better determine what queries are coming from where.

 * Use a content blocking extension like [uBlock Origin](https://github.com/gorhill/uBlock). *(See recommended settings [here](https://codeberg.org/celenity/ublock-origin-settings))*